 It took almost a year since the first global lockdown, but at the start of 2021 the UK – finally – significantly beefed up its border controls.

-Travellers who are able to return from those remaining ‘red list’ countries must provide a negative test result on arrival from within the past 72 hours, along with a ‘passenger locator form’.
-They must quarantine in government-provided hotels at a cost of £2,285 per head – covering food, accommodation, transport and testing.
+Travellers who are returning from ‘red list’ countries have to provide a negative test result on arrival from within the past 72 hours, along with a ‘passenger locator form’.
+They must stump up £2,285 per head for the ten-day quarantine – covering food, accommodation, transport and testing.

-Since February, all ‘red list’ arrivals have also had to take tests on days two and eight after they arrive.
+All ‘red list’ arrivals must also take tests on days two and eight after they arrive.
 If either of the tests come back positive, the traveller has to quarantine for a further ten days from that date.
 Steep fines apply to anyone who fails to take tests, provide information or quarantine in a hotel.

-Despite the latest ‘red list’ cull, worrying strains of the virus continue to circulate around the world, and it’s very possible the list of banned nationalities could expand again over the coming weeks.
+Despite there being only a few cases of the new Covid strain so far, it’s very possible the list of banned nationalities could expand again over the coming weeks.
 Watch this space.